Optimizing Multi-Modality Trackers via Significance-Regularized Tuning: Experiments

-\textbf{Eigenvalue Budget (Top-$K$) for Prior Sensitivity.} In this section, we examine the effect of the low-dimension eigenvalue count $K$ in Eq.~(\ref{eq:prior_sensitivity_cal}).
-For each operation, we record up to the 20 largest eigenvalues during Rayleigh-quotient probing and compute the prior sensitivity using the top-$K$ of them.
-As shown in Tab.~\ref{tab:eigenvalue_count}, decreasing $K$ from 20 to 1 has little impact: $K=5$ performs on par with $K=10$ (the best configuration), and even $K=1$ still yields a clear improvement over the baseline.
-This indicates that the effectiveness of our regularizer depends primarily on the relative ranking of sensitivities rather than their absolute magnitudes.
-Under our low-dimension approximation, the central challenge lies in accurately identifying the operations most sensitive to the generalization gap.
+\textbf{Eigenvalue Budget (Top-$K$) for Prior Significance.} In this section, we examine the effect of the eigenvalue count $K$ in Eq.~(\ref{eq:prior_significance_cal}).
+For each operation, we record up to the 100 largest eigenvalues during Rayleigh-quotient probing and compute the prior significance using the top-$K$ of them.
+As illustrated in Fig.~\ref{fig:eigenvalue}, the eigenvalue spectra exhibit a clear saturation behavior in the high-rank regime, indicating convergent behavior toward the true maximum eigenvalues.
+Consistent with this observation, Table~\ref{tab:eigenvalue_count} shows that decreasing $K$ from 20 to 1 has little impact: $K=5$ performs on par with $K=10$ (the best), and even $K=1$ still yields a clear improvement over the baseline.
+This indicates that the effectiveness of our regularizer depends primarily on the relative ranking of significance rather than their absolute magnitudes.
+Under this approximation, the key challenge lies in accurately identifying the operations most sensitive to the generalization gap.

-\textbf{Settings of Sensitivity Harmony Coefficient $\kappa$.} In this section, we evaluate the impact of different sensitivity harmony coefficients, $\kappa$ as defined in Eq.~(\ref{eq:combine_sensitivity}), with the detailed results presented in Tab.~\ref{tab:coefficient}.
+\textbf{Significance Harmony Coefficient $\kappa$.} In this section, we evaluate the impact of different significance harmony coefficients, $\kappa$ as defined in Eq.~(\ref{eq:combine_significance}), with the detailed results presented in Table~\ref{tab:coefficient}.
 By systematically increasing $\kappa$ from 0.1 to 0.9, we observe that a moderately large coefficient (e.g., 0.6) yields the best performance, outperforming both smaller (e.g., 0.3) and larger values (e.g., 0.9).
-This finding suggests that while both prior sensitivity and transfer sensitivity contribute to performance improvements from different perspectives, a delicate balance between them further optimizes the fine-tuning process, promoting better generalization and adaptability.
+This finding suggests that while both prior significance and transfer significance contribute to performance improvements from different perspectives, a delicate balance between them further optimizes the fine-tuning process, promoting better generalization and adaptability. \textit{Additional significance fusion scheduling strategies are provided in \textbf{Appendix~\ref{sec:a-3}}.}